ypriverol/github-paper/REVIEWS.md

    for version control.
 Maybe something like "Ten Simple Rules for Taking Advantage of GitHub for Scientists".
 I'm horrible with titles, though, maybe I shouldn't come up with this :)

+> We agree with the reviewer.
+The present version of the mansucript has a different title:

+> Ten Simple Rules for taking advantage of GitHub

 2. Pg.
 1, Introduction, para1: "Here, we introduce the main features of GitHub, a popular web-based 14 platform which offers a free and